LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

 To identify _which_ resource we have replaced, we specify its name using the second topic of our event (the part after the dot).
 As _payload_ of our event, we also provide the configured _resource_ name, along with the _data_ imported from the articles list.

-If you would like to know more about events, there is [a manual on events](https://laxarjs.org/docs/laxar-v2-latest/manuals/events/) as well as the [event bus API reference](https://laxarjs.org/docs/laxar-v2-latest/api/runtime.event_bus/)
+If you would like to know more about events, there is [a manual on events](https://laxarjs.org/docs/laxar-v2-latest/manuals/events/) as well as the [event bus API reference](https://laxarjs.org/docs/laxar-v2-latest/api/runtime.event_bus/).
-The format of the didReplace event and its payload is not arbitrary, it follows the so-called _resource pattern_, allowing widgets to collaborating without even knowing which other widgets are there.
+The format of the didReplace event and its payload is not arbitrary, it follows the so-called _resource pattern_, allowing widgets to collaborate without directly depending on another.
-The [LaxarJS patterns documentation]() has more information on these patterns.
+The [LaxarJS patterns documentation](https://laxarjs.org/docs/laxar-patterns-v2-latest/) has more information on these patterns.

 ### Adding the Activity to the Page